wetstreet/Theircraft-java/README.md

 # Theircraft
-This is a VR mini game using Google VR SDK
+This is a VR mini game using Google VR SDK.

-This project is inspired by following:
+This project is inspired by the following:

 https://github.com/skligys/cardboard-creeper